igorski/MWEngine/README.md

 ### Demo

-The repository contains an example Activity that is ready to deploy onto any Android device/emulator supporting ARMv7 architecture and running Android 2.3 or higher.
+The repository contains an example Activity that is ready to deploy onto any Android device/emulator supporting ARM-, ARMv7-, x86- or MIPS-architecture and running Android 2.3 or higher.
 The example will demonstrate how to quickly get a musical sequence going using the library.

-For installing the demo first build the library as described above, and then run the ant build script to deploy the .APK unto an attached device/emulator..
+To install the demo : first build the library as described above, and then run the Ant build script to deploy the .APK unto an attached device/emulator..
 This requires both the Android NDK and the Android SDK.

-Be sure to point towards the installation locations of these in both the build.sh-file and the local.properties-file.
+Be sure to point towards the installation locations of these in both the _build.sh_-file and the _local.properties_-file.